sl-solution/DLMReader.jl/README.md

 # DLMReader

 An efficient multi-threaded package for reading(writing) delimited files.
-It designed as a file parser for `InMemoryDatasets.jl`.
+It is designed as a file parser for `InMemoryDatasets.jl`.

+> DLMReader writes and reads AbstractDatasets types, i.e. other types must be converted to/from AbstractDatasets.

+It works very well for huge files (long or/and wide).

 The package supports:

+* allow controlling the line size and buffer size for giving extra flexibility to read/write very wide data
 * alternative delimiter: e.g. reading `2,3;4,5` where `,` or `;` is the column separator
 * string as delimiter: e.g. having `::` as column separator
 * fixed width column: e.g. reading `2  3,4,5` where the first column is located at characters `1:3`, but the rest of columns are separated by `,`